-This coordinated approach is also important to the overall restoration response from a communications perspective, as it provides the mechanism for consistent messaging to employees, customers, and other external stakeholders.
-With the threat of a major storm or another system emergency, LUMA's leadership team, through the Crisis Management Committee (CMC), activates LUMA's LER.
+This coordinated approach is also important to the overall restoration response from a communications perspective, as it provides the mechanism for consistent messaging employees, customers, and other external stakeholders.
+With the threat of a major storm or another system emergency, LUMA's leadership team, through the Crisis Management Committee (CMC), activates LUMA's LUMA Emergency Roster (LER).